IPv4 Address Classes and Classful Addressing

 Common Mistakes to Avoid

-- Assuming default masks are mandatory: Modern networks use CIDR; class-based masks are historical references only
+- Assuming default masks are mandatory: Modern networks use CIDR; class-based masks are historical references.

 - Confusing address class with private IP ranges:

-192.168.0.0/16is technically Class C space but commonly used with/24or smaller subnets - Attempting to assign Class D/E addresses to hosts: These ranges serve special purposes and cannot be used for standard devices
+192.168.0.0/16is technically Class C but often used with/24or smaller subnets. - Assigning Class D/E addresses to hosts: These ranges serve special purposes and cannot be used for standard devices.

 - Forgetting special addresses: